|First Stage||Written Applications|

-- To ensure that a balanced number of candidates from privileged and under-privileged background get selected for each subsequent round of the selections process.
+- To ensure that a balanced number of candidates from privileged and underprivileged background get selected for each subsequent round of the selections process.

-- To ensure a common/ uniform frame of selections criteria are used in the selection of candidates from the larger pool for specially designated seats such as offers for candidates from SOS Nepal or other special conditional offers from any UWC.
+- To ensure a common/ uniform frame of selections criteria is used in the selection of candidates from the larger pool for specially designated seats such as offers for candidates from SOS Nepal or other special conditional offers from any UWC.

 - To ensure that all candidates (irrespective of their schooling, socio-economic, or special/conditional placement offers) get selected using the same criteria, in the same setting, and in the company of each other.